IRELAND'S CO2 EMISSIONS

-The next highest contributors are transport at 19.8% and electricity at 19.3%.
+The next highest contributors are transport at 18% and energy generation at 15%.

 An ambitious yet necessary goal for all countries is to achieve carbon neutrality, which equates to a balance in carbon emissions to carbon removal, or the production of no carbon emissions.